Dates, times, and date-times are commonly used variable types in data analysis. In SAS, dates and times are numeric variables.

 - year – specifies a four-digit calendar year.

-The date can be specified either as a variable name or as a SAS date constant.
-Otherwise, fairly self-explanatory!
+The date can be specified either as a variable name or a SAS date constant.
+Otherwise, reasonably self-explanatory!
 Let’s take a look at an example.

 Functions to extract hours, minutes and seconds from SAS date-time values

 - HOUR – It extracts the hour from a SAS DateTime or time value.